Ramsey one of four Wales withdrawals

 |Coverage: Live commentary on BBC Radio Wales MW & DAB, Radio Cymru DAB and online, plus live text and score updates on the BBC Sport website and app

-Juventus midfielder Aaron Ramsey has withdrawn injured from Wales squad ahead of Wednesday's friendly against Finland and two World Cup qualifiers.
+Juventus midfielder Aaron Ramsey has withdrawn injured from Wales squad before Wednesday's friendly against Finland and two World Cup qualifiers.

 Joe Rodon, Neco Williams and George Thomas have also pulled out injured, with Swansea City's Brandon Cooper one of four replacements.

-However Cooper, along with Ethan Ampadu and Tyler Roberts, will miss Sunday's qualifier against Belarus in Russia.
+But Cooper, along with Ethan Ampadu and Tyler Roberts, will miss Sunday's qualifier against Belarus in Russia.

 They are unable to travel because of visa issues.